zaltac/NumMethodsWPseudoCodes/Chapter04/videos.md

 [Video 7.
 Systems of Nonlinear Equations.
 Solving by Newton's Methods](https://www.youtube.com/watch?v=s_pHaKM5S3Q) This video covers the numerical solution of systems of nonlinear equations using Newton's method.
 A two by two numerical example is used to illustrate how the method works.

 [Video 8.
 Roots of a Polynomial.
 Bairstow's Method](https://www.youtube.com/watch?v=s_pHaKM5S3Q) This video describes the Bairstow's method for finding all real and imaginary roots of an nth degree polynomial.
 A numerical example is provided for better comprehension.

+[Video 9.
+Roots of a Polynomial.
+Polynomial Reduction](https://www.youtube.com/watch?v=_3-DrOEKwXU) This video describes polynomial reduction as a means of finding roots of a polynomial.
+A numerical example is provided.